nickjeffrey/kvm_backup/README.md

 This provides hardware redundancy, but since these are all "cold" backups, and local disk is usually faster than network, each VM will have a longer outage during hte cold backup.

+In this scenario, it is assumed that the backups are sent to a NAS or some other network storage providing an NFS export.
+It is assumed that the KVM host already has the NFS filesystem mounted onto a local mount point.

+Each VM has its own cron entry, The backup process is:
+1) Shutdown VM   (these are all "cold" backups for consistency)
+2) Dump XML configuration to a file
+3) Copy QCOW2 virtual disk files to specified filesystem location
+4) Start VM

 # Scenario 3 - Backup to alternate KVM host

 This option is useful when you have multiple KVM hosts, and each host is a "warm standby" for the other.